3lpsy/boucanpy/README.md

 - [ ] Create docker compose files
 - [ ] Create Packer build
 - [ ] Create Terraform build
+- [ ] Transfer record creation to the API
+- [ ] Implement websocket in DNS server to receive updates regarding records
 - [ ] Build ability for webhook's / events
 - [ ] Perform Validation on the Front End
 - [ ] Perform Better Validation on the Backend